 Our newest blog explores the history of bingo along with some fun facts!
 Bingo has an interesting history that you are welcome share over the dinner-table with your family, friends, and bingo buddies!

 The first bingo game was believed to have been played in Italy back in 1580.
-While it wasn’t the masterpiece that we call bingo today, it had similarities.
+While it wasn’t quite the game that we call bingo today, it had similarities.
 This Italian lottery was called, “Lo Giuoco del Lotto D’Italia.“

 Years later, a version of this game ended up in Germany in the early 1800s.
 It was used in the school classrooms as a fun way to help children to develop their math skills.
 Do you remember playing bingo in school?

 In the early 1920s, Hugh J. Ward developed and standardized the game, which he called “Beano”.
-It was called Beano because dried beans were used as markers. *Side note* We wonder if Jack played Beano with his beans before growing the beanstalk?
+He named it Beano because dried beans were used as markers. (*Side note* We wonder if Jack played Beano with his beans before growing the beanstalk?)

-The game was popular at carnivals in Pittsburg.
-Ward saw its growing popularity so he copyrighted it and published a rule book in 1933.
+The game was originally popular at carnivals in Pittsburg.
+Ward saw its growing popularity so he copyrighted it, and published a rule book in 1933.
 Having the rule book meant that this game was now legit!

 Daubing and Dabbing

 No, we don’t mean the latest dance move started by a celeb.
 Daubers, or dabbers, are bingo markers.
 They are an essential bingo tool that can be used as a way to express yourself.
 Bingo daubers can be as unique and flashy as the person using them.
 While there are different kinds, with funky designs, the ink should always be transparent yet colourful so that your marks stand out and allow your numbers to be visible.

 Did you know that there are glittered ink daubers?
 We would be ALL over glitter daubers.
 Here we’ve found you some: click here.
 You’re welcome!